 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
-When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

 Can you rent a truck to pull a camper?

-What to Consider When Renting a Truck to Pull a Camper
+What To Consider When Renting A Truck To Pull A Camper?

 Towing Capacity

-One of the main things you should consider when looking for a rental truck to pull your camper is the towing capacity of the rental.
-The amount of weight that your tow vehicle can handle should be your primary consideration at all times.
+One of the main things to consider when looking for a rental truck to pull your camper is the towing capacity of the rental.
+The amount of weight your tow vehicle can handle needs to be a primary consideration at all times.
+You never want to tow something that’s heavier than what your tow vehicle can handle.

-You never want to tow something that is heavier than what your tow vehicle can handle, which is why towing capacity weights and numbers are readily available for just about any truck make and model on the market today.
+This is why towing capacity weights and numbers are readily available for just about any truck make and model on the market today.
+However, determining the towing capacity of a tow vehicle you are unfamiliar with may be more difficult initially than you first thought.

-However, determining the towing capacity of a tow vehicle that you are unfamiliar with may be more difficult initially than you first thought.
 For example, most trucks have different weight limits depending on what you plan on doing with the truck.
-The bed of your truck has a weight limit, as well as the hitch and overall weight capacity of what is inside the passenger seating of the truck as well.
+The bed of your truck has a weight limit, as well as the hitch and overall weight capacity of what’s inside the passenger seating of the truck as well.
 But we’ll talk more about this later.

-Weight of Your Camper
+Weight Of Your Camper

-Style of Hitch Needed
+Style Of Hitch Needed

 Before you can find a rental truck to pull your camper, you need to know what style of hitch you need.
 There are two types in use in the RVing world: a traditional ball hitch and a hitch designed for fifth wheels.
+If you own a fifth-wheel travel trailer or camper, you’ll have a much harder time finding a rental truck that can tow this style of RV.

-If you own a fifth wheel travel trailer or camper, you will have a much harder time finding a rental truck that can tow this style of RV.
-That’s because fifth wheel hitches are unique and require a very different set up compared to a traditional ball hitch.
-Fifth wheel hitches are also usually installed on heavy duty trucks, given the typical weight limits of fifth wheel RVs.
+That’s because fifth-wheel hitches are unique and require a very different setup compared to a traditional ball hitch.
+Fifth-wheel hitches are also usually installed on heavy-duty trucks, given the typical weight limits of fifth-wheel RVs.

-However, if your camper utilizes a traditional ball hitch design, you will have an easier time finding a truck that can tow this style of camper.
+However, if your camper utilizes a traditional ball hitch design, you’ll have an easier time finding a truck that can tow this style of camper.
 Keeping the hitch capacity in mind while you shop is a good idea, as well as the size of the ball and receiver itself.
 The last thing you need is to rent a truck that has a hitch, but the hitch doesn’t fit the receiver of your camper!

-Cost of Renting a Truck
+Cost Of Renting A Truck

-You may find that renting a truck to tow a camper costs more than you expect, especially given the liability that goes along with towing things.
+You may find renting a truck to tow a camper costs more than you expect, especially given the liability that goes along with towing things.
 Many companies have additional fees and costs associated with towing, so this is something to keep in mind as you shop and determine the truck that works best for you.

-Legal Implications of Towing a Camper with a Rented Truck
+Legal Implications Of Towing A Camper With A Rented Truck

 The last thing you want to have happen is an accident, or any other sort of situation that could lead you to getting into some legal hot water.
 You should always disclose that you plan on towing with a truck that you plan on renting, even if it results in extra insurance fees or deposits.